mk2366/WS2801python_rpi/README.md

 * `set_max_speed_hz(hz)`: Default is 1MHz.
 You may change this but not below 1,5KHz.

 ## Installation
-I have not managed to upload to pypi so far.
-Therefore only way to install is: use `python setup.py install` in the download directory.
-Or simply put `WS2801_RPI` into the folder where you like to do your python programming.
+`pip install WS2801_RPI`.

 ## Hint
-You can raise the log level if you like to suppress warnings, like
+You can raise the log level if you like to suppress warnings:
 ```python
 import logging
 logging.getLogger().setLevel(31)